MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/install/install/installation-hangs-install-kb-update.md

 If you're still unable to update Windows after running the Windows Update Troubleshooter, follow these steps:

 1. Contact [Windows Support](https://support.microsoft.com/contactus/) to get assistance with your issue.
-1. Select **Get Started**, and enter the details of the issue you're facing.
+1. Select **Get Started** and enter the details of the issue you're facing.